The History of Lunar New Year and Where to Celebrate the Holiday in New York City in 2023

 In Manhattan, Chinatown's Lunar New Year Parade and Festival is the centerpiece of the borough's celebrations.

-Another can't-miss event is the New York Philharmonic's Lunar New Year concert, which features the talents of famed Chinese violinist Stella Chen and acclaimed South Korean soprano vocalist Hera Hyesang.
+Another can't-miss event is the New York Philharmonic's Lunar New Year concert on January 31, which features the talents of famed Chinese violinist Ning Feng, Yiwen Lu and acclaimed vocalists vocalists Gong Linna and Hasibagen.